As a woman, I know just how hard it is to find the right bike. And if you are overweight, you might be concerned that riding isn’t for you.

 Cycling can be especially helpful for people who are overweight because it is easier on the joints and considered a low impact exercise.

 Do Women’s Bikes Have Weight Limits?

-The reason is that factors like terrain, tire type, and cycling style make manufacturers hesitant to specify bike capacities.
+But keep in mind because of factors like terrain, tire type, and cycling style, manufacturers are hesitant to specify bike capacities.